 Portsmouth real estate guide & listings for sale

-Single detached homes are the predominant housing type, representing around 40% of dwellings in Portsmouth, while the remainder are mainly large apartment buildings, small apartment buildings, and townhouses.
-This part of Kingston also has a good selection of housing sizes - houses range from lofts to four or more bedrooms.
-The proportions of renters and homeowners are about even.
-About 45% of homes in this neighbourhood were built before the 1960s, while many of the remaining buildings were constructed in the 1960s.
+In Portsmouth, around 40% of dwellings are single detached homes, while the rest are mainly large apartment buildings, small apartment buildings, and townhouses.
+This neighbourhood also has a good selection of housing size options; it is quite easy to find houses ranging from lofts to four or more bedrooms.
+The split between renters and homeowners is about even.
+The homes in this neighbourhood are quite old, since about 45% of its dwellings were constructed pre-1960, while the majority of the remaining buildings were constructed in the 1960s.